-A holding is your position in an underlying instrument held in a transaction portfolio.
+A holding is your position in a specific instrument in a particular transaction portfolio.

 For example, the built-in Buy

-transaction type provided with LUSID is intended to signal a purchase of an instrument such as an equity or bond.
+transaction type provided with LUSID is intended to signal a purchase of a security such as an equity or bond.
 When you generate a holdings report, for every transaction with a transaction type of Buy

 , LUSID automatically:

-Increases your holding in the underlying instrument (ie. BP) by the number of units purchased in the transaction.
+Increases your holding in the security instrument (ie. BP) by the number of units purchased in the transaction.

-Decreases your holding in the transaction currency (ie. GBP) by the total consideration.
+Decreases your holding in the settlement currency instrument (ie. GBP) by the total consideration.

 Note: LUSID reports holdings differently on the trade date vs. the settlement date.
 A holding has a holding type that indicates its state.

-By default, LUSID reports holdings at the instrument level; that is, one holding per instrument held in the portfolio, and one holding per currency.
+By default, LUSID reports holdings at the instrument level; that is, one holding per security instrument per settlement currency in the portfolio, and one holding per currency instrument.
 You can change this:

 Using sub-holding keys (SHKs).
 For example, you could divide your overall position in BP into two holdings representing different investment strategies.